 Tacoma Rainiers Game Notes: vs. Las Vegas (7:05 PT)

-GOTTA BE IN IT TO WIN IT: The Rainiers have won 17 of 23 since July 26.
-Tacoma has also won 11 of 15 and 10 of 11 at home.
-At 27-18 in the second half, the Rainiers and Las Vegas are both one game back of Round Rock for the PCL's final playoff spot; the best record that is not Oklahoma City (won first half, 50-23) will play the OKC in the PCL Finals as second half winner (best-of-3, all at OKC, Sept.
-26-28).
-The Rainiers have six games remaining vs. Las Vegas (through Sunday), and six remaining vs. Round Rock (Sept.
-19-24); all 12 games are in Tacoma.
+RISP-Y BUSINESS: With men on base, Tacoma and Las Vegas are the top two clubs in Triple-A in hitting home runs.
+The Aviators have 94 non-solo shots this season, 90 for the Rainiers.
+With runners in scoring position, Tacoma (.917) and Las Vegas (.877) have the second and third-highest OPS among the 30 Triple-A clubs.

-The Triple-A National Championship (one game playoff), between the champions of the Pacific Coast and International Leagues, will be on September 30 at Las Vegas Ballpark.
+SCOREBOARD WATCHING: The Rainiers (27-19, second half) enter today's action two games out of the PCL's second playoff spot (Las Vegas, 28-18 & Round Rock, 29-17); Tacoma has won 10 of 12 at home, but Round Rock has won 13 consecutive games.
+The Rainiers have five games remaining vs. Las Vegas (through Sunday), and six remaining vs. Round Rock (Sept.
+19-24); all 11 games are in Tacoma.

-THE REAL DELO: Tacoma outfielder Zach DeLoach leads the Rainiers with 117 hits (Jake Scheiner, 103) through the first 108 games of his Triple-A debut.
+THE REAL DELO: Tacoma outfielder Zach DeLoach leads the Rainiers with 117 hits (Jake Scheiner, 106) through the first 109 games of his Triple-A debut.
 DeLoach has the fourth-most hits in the Pacific Coast League; Round Rock's Elier Hernandez leads the circuit with 130.
 Every DeLoach home run (18) extends his career-high; he hit 14 homers in each of his first two professional seasons (2021 and 2022).
-DeLoach's 195 total bases rank fifth in the PCL.
+DeLoach's 195 total bases rank sixth in the PCL.

-MAYBE TAKE A PITCH: The Rainiers lead all of Triple-A in walks drawn *by 30* with 671 (5.59 BB/game); Reno is a distant second with 641 walks.
-Jake Scheiner (2nd, 73 BB), Cooper Hummel (3rd, 71 BB) and Zach DeLoach (5th, 64 BB) are all atop the PCL free pass leaderboard.
+MAYBE TAKE A PITCH: The Rainiers lead all of Triple-A in walks drawn *by 31* with 675 (5.58 BB/game); Reno is a distant second with 644 walks.
+Jake Scheiner (2nd, 73 BB), Cooper Hummel (3rd, 71 BB) and Zach DeLoach (T-5th, 65 BB) are all atop the PCL free pass leaderboard.

-SEA US RISE: Entering today's action, all Seattle MiLB affiliates (rookie complex leagues through Triple-A) own the fourth-highest winning percentage of the 30 organizations, at .539 (306-262).
+SEA US RISE: Entering today's action, all Seattle MiLB affiliates (rookie complex leagues through Triple-A) own the fourth-highest winning percentage of the 30 organizations, at .539 (309-264).
 Double-A Arkansas has already clinched a postseason berth, after a 45-24 first half to win the Texas League's North Division.
-Only Los Angeles-NL (.598), Philadelphia (.564) and New York-AL (.543) are winning at a higher MiLB clip so far this season.
-All M's full-season affiliates are at least eight games above .500 overall.
+Only Los Angeles-NL (.600), Philadelphia (.562) and New York-AL (.542) are winning at a higher MiLB clip so far this season.
+All M's full-season affiliates are at least seven games above .500 overall.

 LITTLE --> BIG LEAGUE: The Little League World Series is underway, and Rainiers super-utility man Cooper Hummel is one of 69 players to appear in both the LLWS and MLB.
 Hummel, 28, played in the event for Lake Oswego, Oregon in 2007.
 That team advanced to the U.S. semi-finals, where they were ousted by a team from Lubbock, Texas, featuring RHP Garrett Williams, currently on the Las Vegas Aviators roster (OAK).